idiomaticrefactoring/RIdiom/README.md

 ## Python Package:

-We develop a python package, you could install the package from https://pypi.org/project/RefactoringIdioms/
+We develop a Python package, you could install the package from https://pypi.org/project/RefactoringIdioms/

 ## Web application: